Last updated: July 2, 2026

 12. International Data Transfers

 Your personal information may be transferred to, stored in, and processed in countries other than your country of residence, including the United States, where our primary infrastructure is located.
+Our Data Processing Agreement, available at kylon.io/dpa, sets out the safeguards that apply to such transfers, including the EU Standard Contractual Clauses where applicable.

 By using the Service, you acknowledge that your information may be transferred to and processed in jurisdictions with different data protection laws than your own.

-13. Changes to This Privacy Policy
+14. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time to reflect changes in our practices, the Service, or applicable law.
 When we make material changes, we will: